EdenEast/cml/README.md

 # Compiler support

 Cml is a header only library requiring the latest and greatest features of c++17.

-- cml is written for support of clang, gcc, and msvc (what are the min versions?)
+Cml has a minimum requirement for compilers of:

+- gcc 7.1+
+- clang 4.0+
+- msvc 15.3+

 # Building and installing with CMake